ShashankAnand1996/Eikonal-Model-for-Threshold-Hillslopes/README.md

 2. Define the Python function for computing the erosion term implicitly using the D_infinity flow direction method and also define the Python function that updates the diffusion term implicitly using the LGMRES algorithm.
 3. Initializing the coefficients, domain size, and model parameters to be used in the solver.
 4. Initializing the raster grid, boundary conditions, and the initial condition for the simulation run.
-5. *While* loop for the simulation run until the steady-state is reached.
+5. *While* loop for the simulation run until the steady state is reached.
 9. Save the elevation and drainage area arrays for plotting and further investigations.

 # Contact Us